dojot/docs/source/components-and-apis.rst

 Libraries
 --------------

-Dojot also has several libraries used used in their own components.
+Dojot also has several libraries used in their own components.
 These libraries are listed below:

 .. list-table:: Libraries Componentes by Language
    :header-rows: 1